flalence/tag-release/README.md

 git config user.email
 ```

-## Tag
+## Creating and pushing a git tag

-See the existing tags in a local repository.
+See the existing tags in a local git repository.

 ```bash
 git tag